rogsme/yams.media/content/config/plex.md

 In YAMS, Plex is going to be your streaming service powerhouse! 🌟 It's like having your own Netflix, but with way more control.
 Plus, sharing with friends and family is super easy!

+**Note:** Be warned that Plex has [recently](https://www.plex.tv/blog/important-2025-plex-updates/) put its most basic features behind a monthly subscription or a single lifetime purchase.

 ## First steps

 Before we dive in, we need to do a bit of setup magic to let Plex work its charms.
 First, stop YAMS: